New-Bamboo/rack-raw-upload/README.md

 However, if this is not the case, please read on.
 I hope you find this middleware useful.

+# WARNING: there seem to be problems running this on Windows

+I have received reports of this middleware not working properly on Windows environments.
+Unfortunately, I am not able to fix this.
+If you encounter such problems and are able to provide a fix with a test case, I'll be delighted to include it in a future version of this software.

 # Rack Raw Upload middleware

 Rack::RawUpload converts raw uploads into normal multipart requests, like those in a form.
 Rack applications can then read these as normal (using `params` for example), rather than from `env['rack.input']` or similar.